kevmoo/dhttpd/README.md

 ### HTTPS

-If you want to use HTTPS you will need to pass in the path of the ssl certificate and the ssl key file as well as the password string, if a password is set on the key:
+If you want to use HTTPS you will need to pass in the path of the SSL certificate and the SSL key file as well as the password string, if a password is set on the key, for example:

 ```
 $ dart bin/dhttpd.dart --sslcert=sample/server_chain.pem --sslkey=sample/server_key.pem --sslkeypassword=dartdart
 Server HTTPS started on port 8080
 ```

+See the Dart documentation of [SecurityContext.usePrivateKey](https://api.dart.dev/stable/3.3.3/dart-io/SecurityContext/usePrivateKeyBytes.html) for more details.

 ## Configure